-The expected impact of climate change on the river Meuse and the new flood risk management standards that have been implemented in the Netherlands require us to continue working on the Meuse.
+The climate is changing and new statutory standards have been introduced for dykes.
+Both these developments impact the Meuse: we must continue to work on flood risk management.
 The parties along the river Meuse have joined forces and come up with a joint Regional Proposal for the River Meuse.
 In this proposal, they have opted for a combination of river widening and short-term dyke improvement.
-The Minister has accepted the proposal and appropriated a sum of 100 million euros to the Meuse region.
+The Minister has accepted the proposal and appropriated a sum of 100 million euros to its implementation.

 Urgent measures first

 The measures aimed at keeping the Meuse region safe and beautiful, from Eijsden to Geertruidenberg, are being substantiated.
 As a collaborative, the Meuse partners have together determined where flood risk management is in urgent need of improvement.
 Spatial and economic developments in the area are also factored in.

 The Regional Proposal for the Meuse encompasses eight projects for which explorations have commenced.
 In concrete terms, the projects concern sections near Thorn, Venlo, Baarlo, Arcen, Well, Oeffelt, and between Ravenstein and Lith.
 The plans can now be elaborated in more detail, in combination with the required dyke improvements scheduled under the Flood Protection Programme.
 The collaborating parties have set aside a total of 400 million euros, of which the central government is providing 100 million euros.
 The work must be completed before 2030.